 Vivienne made around 40 films for Tomorrow’s World when she was a presenter of this iconic BBC TV science programme in the mid 90s.
-Her best known film was that of the mouse with the human ear attached – an example of early tissue engineering which 20 years later, is now a reality.
+Her best known film was that of the mouse with the human ear attached – an example of early tissue engineering which over 20 years later, is now a reality.

 She presented a number of other series and one off programmes for BBC TV including the daily show ‘Morning Surgery’.
 She has also reported for Panorama.